HiLM-D: Enhancing MLLMs with Multi-Scale High-Resolution Details for Autonomous Driving: Related Work

-\paragraph{Multimodal Large Language Models (MLLMs).} Natural language processing has witnessed significant strides with the advent of Large Language Models (LLMs)~\eg, GPT series~\cite{OpenAI_2023,radford2019language}, T5~\cite{raffel2020exploring}, LLaMA~\cite{touvron2023llama} and etc. Motivated by the potential of LLMs, numerous multimodal LLMs (MLLMs),~\eg, LLaVA~\cite{liu2023visual}, MiniGPT-4~\cite{zhu2023minigpt}, Video-LLaMA~\cite{zhang2023video} and InstructBLIP~\cite{Dai2023instruct}, have been proposed to expand the LLMs to the multimodal field,~\ie, perceiving image/video input, and conversating with users in multiple rounds.
+Natural language processing has witnessed significant strides with the advent of Large Language Models (LLMs)~\eg, GPT series~\cite{OpenAI_2023,radford2019language}, T5~\cite{raffel2020exploring}, LLaMA~\cite{touvron2023llama} and etc. Motivated by the potential of LLMs, numerous multimodal LLMs (MLLMs),~\eg, LLaVA~\cite{liu2023visual}, MiniGPT-4~\cite{zhu2023minigpt}, Video-LLaMA~\cite{zhang2023video} and InstructBLIP~\cite{Dai2023instruct}, have been proposed to expand the LLMs to the multimodal field,~\ie, perceiving image/video input, and conversating with users in multiple rounds.
 Pre-trained on massive image/video-text pairs, the above models can only handle image-level tasks, such as image captioning and question answering.
 Hence, several works,~\eg ContextDET~\cite{zang2023contextual}, KOSMOS-2\cite{peng2023kosmos} and Shikra~\cite{chen2023shikra}, have been proposed to enable the grounding ability of MLLMs to produce bounding boxes.
-However, all of the current MLLMs train the model in low-resolution image-text pairs, presenting limited perception results in high-resolution autonomous driving scenarios; see Fig~\ref{fig:problem} for examples.
-In this paper, we propose HiLM-D to enhance the perception ability of current MLLMs for autonomous driving in an efficient way.
+However, all of the current MLLMs train the model in low-resolution image-text pairs, presenting limited perception results in high-resolution autonomous driving scenarios.
+To capture fine-grained visual details from high-resolution inputs, images are split into patches and projected with linear layers for input into Large Vision-Language Models (LVLMs)~\cite{fuyu-8b,li2023otterhd}, avoiding an image encoder but often resulting in poor visual representation and higher training costs.
+Up-Resize methods like Qwen-VL~\cite{Qwen-VL} adjust Vision Transformer (ViT) embeddings from $224 \times 224$ to $448 \times 448$, adding a training phase to fine-tune the ViT.
+However, this can degrade visual representation by altering the original position encoding~\cite{radford2021learning}.
+Slicing-based methods~\cite{li2023monkey,xu2024llava} divide high-resolution images into patches matching a pre-trained vision encoder's input size, maintaining efficiency while achieving competitive performance.
+However, they demage the original context and spatial continuity across patches, as well as losing visual-related inductive biases~\cite{wang2022pvt}.

+Differently, our \method~maintain the whole high-resolution details while capturing multi-scale and visual-related inductive biases informations.